Class of 2019

 - Notify any colleges where you won’t be attending of your decision.
 Pay attention to housing deadline refund policies and see if you can get your money back.

 - Sign up for your college orientation session.
 You may need to take math or English placement tests before.

 Key Point: This is your year for scholarships!
 Seniors are eligible for the majority of scholarships.
 Listen to morning announcements, go on to the Naviance and search for scholarships regularly.
 Also, stay organized.
-Set up college files and make copies of everything you do written or on-line including college and scholarship applications and financial aid forms.
-USE THE COLLEGE APP EXCEL SPREADSHEET (available on the college and career college planning files, and the guidance office webpage) and NAVIANCE to track your college applications.
+Set up college files and make copies of everything you do written or online including college and scholarship applications and financial aid forms.
+USE THE COLLEGE APP EXCEL SPREADSHEET (available on the college and career college planning files, and the guidance office page) and NAVIANCE to track your college applications.